 If a loved one is experiencing co-occurring PTSD and alcohol use disorders it is important to know how to get them the treatment they need.

-Assisting PTSD alcoholic family members may be especially difficult because people aren’t labels, they’re just a loved one struggling with an addiction.
+Assisting PTSD alcoholic family members may be especially difficult because people aren’t labels, they’re just a loved one struggling with an alcohol addiction.
 However, one of the greatest predictors of positive treatment outcomes is social support.
 Making a loved one feel supported and understood can increase the likelihood of effective treatment.
 It may be especially challenging to mention treatment with a PTSD alcoholic spouse because they are a husband or wife, not their disease but by showing care and compassion, you could provide the motivation necessary to begin treatment.

 If you or a loved one is struggling with alcoholism and co-occurring PTSD, recovery is possible.
 The experts at The Recovery Village offer comprehensive treatment for substance use and co-occurring disorders.
 For more information reach out to a representative, today.